Dungeon & Fighter: Overkill

 In April 2021, the upcoming Dungeon Fighter Overkill, also known as Dungeon & Fighter Overkill, was announced.
 The gameplay uses a 2.5D perspective and runs on the Unreal Engine 4.

+Dungeon & Fighter: Arad

+In January 2023, Nexon announced Project DW, the working title for a new open-world action role-playing game.
+In October 2024, the game was officially titled Dungeon & Fighter: Arad with a trailer at G-Star 2024.